clicknium/clicknium-docs/doc/references/python/uielement/highlight.md

 **Parameters:**
     &emsp;**color**: str | Color
-        &emsp;&emsp; the color of the highlighed rectangle, the default value is Yellow.
+        &emsp;&emsp; The color of the highlighed rectangle, the default value is Yellow.
     &emsp;**duration**: int
-        &emsp;&emsp; the duration for highlighting the element, the unit is second, and the default value is 3 seconds.
+        &emsp;&emsp; The duration for highlighting the element, the unit is second, and the default value is 3 seconds.
     &emsp;**timeout**: int
-        &emsp;&emsp;timeout for the operation, the unit is second, and the default value is 30 seconds.
+        &emsp;&emsp;Timeout for the operation, the unit is second, and the default value is 30 seconds.

 **Returns:**
     &emsp;None